leto/Alien-Hush/README.md

 Copyright (C) 2017 Jonathan "Duke" Leto

 This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
-Fuck Yeah.
+Fuck Yeah!